Build your first application

 akka service deploy cart-service shoppingcart:tag-name --push

-Your service will now begin deploying.
+Your service named cart-service will now begin deploying.

 1. Verify the deployment status of your service: